Paradise by the Dashboard Light: Part 2: Baseball broadcast

+Part 3: Let Me Sleep On It

-Just as the male character is about to score (via the suicide squeeze), the female character interjects, telling him to "Stop right there!"
+Just as the couple is about to consummate, the female character suddenly sings "Stop right there!"
 She refuses to go any further unless the male character first promises to love her forever and marry her.
 Reluctant to make such a long-term commitment, the male character repeatedly asks her to consent and promises to give his answer in the morning.
-The female character remains steadfast, and the male character finally offers his promise: "I started swearing to my God and on my mother's grave/That I would love you to the end of time".
+The female character remains steadfast, and the male character finally offers his promise: "I started swearing to my God and on my mother's grave/That I would love you 'til the end of time".

-Part 3.
-Praying for the end of time
+Part 4: Praying For the End of Time

 Back in the present, both characters express how each can no longer stand the other.
 Remaining true to the vow he made on that night in the past, he is now "praying for the end of time" to arrive and relieve him from his obligation.
 The song gradually fades out, juxtaposing his gloomy "it was long ago, it was far away, it was so much better than it is today!" with her nostalgic "it never felt so good, it never felt so right, we were glowing like the metal on the edge of a knife".

-In early live performances of the song, this part (and thus the conclusion of the song itself) was followed by a spoken-word epilogue by Meat Loaf and Karla DeVito, where they, still in character as the two protagonists, argued about what to keep after the couple's divorce (having been presumably married for a number of years).
-The argument was cut short by DeVito shouting "...And I'll keep the baby!", which left Meat Loaf's character speechless, previously unaware of the pregnancy; immediately after, he ended the argument by screaming incoherently at her.
+In early live performances of the song, this part was followed by a spoken-word epilogue in which the two characters, presumably having been married for a number of years, argued about what to keep after the couple's divorce.
+The argument was cut short by the female shouting "...And I'll keep the baby!", which left Meat Loaf's character, previously unaware of the pregnancy, speechless; immediately after, he ended the argument by screaming incoherently at her.
 The exchange was repeated with different female vocalists, in different versions and with different endings, in most of Meat Loaf's subsequent live tours and remained in the set until his death, when it was still occasionally performed by Meat Loaf and his featured vocalist Patti Russo.